mtlynch/picoshare/CONTRIBUTING.md

 ### Requirements

-- Golang 1.17 or higher
+- Golang 1.23 or higher
-- Node.js 16.x or higher
+- Node.js 20.x or higher

-### Install prettier
+### Install frontend dev dependencies

-PicoShare uses the Prettier npm package to verify consistent formatting.
+PicoShare uses the several Node.js packages to format and perform static analysis of the code.
+To install those dependencies, run:

 ```bash
 npm install